 It feels like going to a concert in your friend’s living room.
-You and no more than 30 others bask in the glow of the late setting sun after a delicious dinner of cooked-to-perfection beef, fresh asparagus and potatoes, topped off with a yummy carrot cake with lime cream-cheese icing and a glass of wine or two.
+You and no more than 30 others bask in the glow of the late setting sun after a delicious dinner of cooked-to-perfection beef, fresh asparagus and potatoes, topped off with a yummy carrot cake with lime cream cheese icing and a glass of wine or two.

 The music makes you feel at one with your fellow lodge guests, bonded by the evening of personal songs and conversations.

 When the show is over, you can amble over to the comfy couch in front of the fire and savour the day over a glass of single-malt.
-The vibe in the great room is just as cosy whether it’s a summer night or frigid one in the depths of winter.
+The vibe in the great room is just as cozy whether it’s a summer night or frigid one in the depths of winter.

 Shari-Lynn and Chris make sure the fire is stoked and the conversation lively before you bed down for the night.

 Sleep comes easy with all this fresh mountain air and a down duvet-covered bed.
 This is Rockies relaxation at its best.